rodydavis/flutter_web/README.md

 While we are far from code complete, we're ready for you to start developing and experimenting with Flutter Web.
-We are building the product around a number of target scenarios, and we'd appreciate your feedback on feature gaps or suitability against these scenarios, as well as other scenarios for which you find Flutter Web useful.
-The five scenarios that are informing our development of Flutter Web to date are:
+We are building the product around a number of target scenarios, and we'd appreciate your feedback on feature gaps or suitability for these scenarios, as well as other scenarios for which you find Flutter Web useful.
+The five scenarios that are informing our development to date are:

 1. *Standalone app*: an experience built entirely in Flutter Web;
-1. *Content island*: a fixed-size `iframe`-like component that is embedded within a specific web page and is self-sufficient in content;
+1. *Content island*: a fixed-size "iframe"-like component that is embedded within a specific web page and is self-sufficient in content;
 1. *Embedded control*: a reusable web component that can be embedded in multiple pages and communicates with other content on the page;
-1. *Flutter mobile web companion*: a 'lite' version of an existing Flutter mobile app that can be used in scenarios where a full mobile app is undesirable (for example, try-before-buy).
+1. *Flutter mobile web companion*: a "light" version of an existing Flutter mobile app that can be used in scenarios where a full mobile app is undesirable (for example, try-before-buy).
 1. *Embedded Flutter content*: dynamic content for an existing Flutter app